-- · Referral to external counseling and health services - Referral to the Employee Assistance Program - · Program and registration adjustments, such as retroactive withdrawals - · Education to the individual and/or the School community - Permanent alteration of work arrangements for employees - · Provision of campus safety escorts - · Climate surveys - Policy modification and/or training - Implementation of long-term contact limitations between the Parties - Implementation of adjustments to academic deadlines, program enrollment, etc.
+- · Referral to counseling and health services - Referral to the Employee Assistance Program - · Referral to the Student Wellness Program - · Education to the individual and/or the community - · Permanent alteration of work arrangements for employees - · Climate surveys - · Policy modification and/or training - · Provision of transportation assistance - · Implementation of long-term contact limitations between the parties - Implementation of adjustments to academic deadlines, course schedules, etc.

-At the discretion of the Title IX Coordinator, certain long-term supportive measures may also be provided to the Parties even if no Policy violation is found.
+At the discretion of the Title IX Coordinator, certain long-term support or measures may also be provided to the parties even if no policy violation is found.

-When no Policy violation is found, the Title IX Coordinator will address any remedies for the Respondent, on behalf of the School, to ensure there is not an effective denial of educational access.
+When no policy violation is found, the Title IX Coordinator will address any remedies the School owes the Respondent to ensure no effective denial of educational access.

-The School will maintain the confidentiality of any long-term remedies/actions/measures, provided confidentiality does not impair the School's ability to provide the necessary remedies/actions/measures.
+The School will maintain the confidentiality of any long-term remedies/actions/measures, provided confidentiality does not impair the School's ability to provide these services.